ChumaSuey/freyja-AD/README.md

 I used Trimsheets in some parts of the map, i used my experience with Trimsheets : Makkon's video and doc, explanations by other people among the community ( i thank AlexUnder for this), and well... practice...
 In case i didn't use them properly or have a feedback please say it to me kindly so i can improve (i think i used them fairly enough, i'll keep practicing in the future, while some people may find trimsheets confusing i had fun attempting).

+There's a small reference to my friend miss_slaughter and her dog named Freyja (who has no relation to the creation of this map, i just love the Nordic Mythology and Freyja is my favorite goddess), and special shout out to Nightdive studios and miss_slaughter for the amazing monday night frag matches, makes me start my week with energy :).

 Hope you had fun playing this small project... surely is not my best work, but i had fun making it.

 Excelsior!